-Who, other than church members in good standing, can take communion at a Catholic church, has often been the subject of discussion and debate.
+Other than church members in good standing, who can take communion at a Catholic church has often been the subject of discussion and debate.
 Church leaders have addressed the issue more in recent decades.
-(Also see Presbyterian vs Episcopalian: What’s the Difference?)
+(Also see Presbyterian vs. Episcopalian: What’s the Difference?)

-This may be due to a rise in ecumenical partnerships, which has exposed more people to the Catholic church.
+This may be due to increased ecumenical partnerships, which has exposed more people to the Catholic church.
 In 1996, the National Conference of Catholic Bishops articulated instructions about who can receive the Eucharist:

 “Because Catholics believe that the celebration of the Eucharist is a sign of the reality of the oneness of faith, life, and worship, members of those churches with whom we are not yet fully united are ordinarily not admitted to Holy Communion.
 Eucharistic sharing in exceptional circumstances by other Christians requires permission according to the directives of the diocesan bishop and the provisions of canon law (canon 844 §4, emphasis added).

-While some suggest that having a “closed table” communion, as opposed to an “open table” format, hurts the Catholic church’s relationship with other professing Christians, Catholic doctrine has been, and always will be, non-negotiable.
+While some suggest that having a “closed table” communion, instead of an “open table” format hurts the Catholic church’s relationship with other professing Christians, Catholic doctrine has been, and always will be, non-negotiable.
 (Also see Can a Catholic Go to a Presbyterian Church?)

-Under rare circumstances, Protestants such as Presbyterians are able to receive the Eucharist.
-While it’s an unlikely event, it’s possible when the right circumstances are met.
+Under rare circumstances, Protestants such as Presbyterians can receive the Eucharist.
+While it’s unlikely, it’s possible when the right circumstances are met.
 According to Canon Law, the parameters are:

-Nevertheless, some Presbyterians would take communion in a Catholic church if they were allowed, even if they disagreed with the theology.
+Nevertheless, some Presbyterians would take communion in a Catholic church if allowed, even if they disagreed with the theology.
 The reasons they would want to do this vary:

 Members of the Eastern Orthodox Church have the same convictions about the Lord’s Supper as Catholicism.
 Because of this, Orthodox church members can receive the Eucharist under the right circumstances: